bup/bup/Documentation/bup-split.md

 \--noop
 :   read the data and split it into blocks based on the "bupsplit"
-    rolling checksum algorithm, but don't do anything with the blocks.
+    rolling checksum algorithm, but don't store anything in the repo.
-    This is mostly useful for benchmarking.
-Incompatible with -n, -t, -c, and -b.
+    Can be combined with -b or -t to compute (but not store) the git blobs or tree ids for the dataset.
+This is mostly useful for benchmarking and validating the bupsplit algorithm.
+Incompatible with -n and -c.

 \--copy
 :   like `--noop`, but also write the data to stdout.
 This can be